canidlogic/yip/pod/YipAdmin.md

     Send HTML code back to the HTTP client and exit script without returning to caller.

+    This is a wrapper around sendRaw that encodes the given string into UTF-8 and then sends it along with `text/html; charset=utf-8` as the MIME type.

+    See the `sendRaw` function for further details on what happens.

+- **sendRaw(octets, mime)**

+    Send a raw resource back to the HTTP client and exit script without returning to caller.

+    `octets` is a raw binary string containing the data to send.  `mime` is the MIME type of the data, which must be a sequence of printing ASCII characters in range \[U+0020, U+007E\].

-    First, the core status headers are written to the client, using the MIME type `text/html; charset=utf-8` for the content type, sending the current HTTP status (200 OK by default, or else whatever it was last changed to with `setStatus`), and specifying `no-store` behavior for caching.
+    First, the core status headers are written to the client, using the given MIME type for the content type, sending the current HTTP status (200 OK by default, or else whatever it was last changed to with `setStatus`), and specifying `no-store` behavior for caching.

     Next, there may be a `Set-Cookie` header sent to the HTTP client, depending on the current cookie state.
 See `cookieDefault` for the default behavior, and `cookieLogin` and `cookieCancel` for the other behaviors.

-    The CGI response head is then finished and the HTML code is sent.
+    The CGI response head is then finished and the resource is sent.
     Finally, the script exits without returning to caller.

 # AUTHOR